 Trager stimulates the body and encourages overall health through gentle manipulations designed to pinpoint and undo these deep-seated physical and mental patterns.
 While you lie on a table, your practitioner will move your body in natural, rhythmic motions like swinging, stretching and shaking.
 The gentle movement should feel effortless and pleasurable, not painful, and lull you into a state of deep relaxation.
 A daily, home practice of specific movements reinforces the sessions and helps you rediscover the joy of movement.

 Watsu and Ai Chi

 Bathing in healing waters, a centuries-old therapy, is enjoying a surge of popularity, as several movement and treatment systems have moved into the pools.
 Watsu combines dance and shiatsu massage in a warm pool; ai chi is an aquatic form of tai chi.
-For people with joint problems, back pain, arthritis or other limitations that make movement difficult, these types of therapies are particularly effective since movement in the water is easier and puts less strain on the body.
-Some studies suggest that immersion in water has a tonic effect on the whole body and particularly benefits the circulatory and lymphatic systems and kidney function.
+For people with joint problems, back pain, arthritis or other limitations that make movement difficult, these types of therapies are particularly effective since movement in the water is easier, increases circulation and puts less strain on the body.